iainquayle/birch/README.md

 );
 ```

-Variables in the same scope are declaration order independent, though style wise it is best to declare them in the order they are used unless.
+Variables within the same scope are declaration-order independent, although stylistically, it's best to declare them in the order they are used.
-This may still be changed to be imperative, and just not allow for mutual recursion.
+This might still be changed to be imperative, potentially disallowing mutual recursion.

 ```
 _ = (